 - Lorraine Taylor awakening me with the beautiful Sacred Journey into Ashtanga Yoga and the joy of the Mahavidya Goddesses;

 - Tina Nance with her passion for Yin Yoga and Sacred Menstruation;

 - Other teachers that have influenced me are Angela Farmer, Sally Kempton and David Frawley.

 My discovery of yoga, as it is for many in the West, has been through Asana, the physical practice of yoga postures and the practice of mediation and mindfulness.
 I have always loved learning (ok I’m a perpetual student!) and yoga offers me an endless supply of inquiry.
 Areas of ongoing inquiry are:

 - dharma, in its multi layered definition: ‘right way of living’; ‘in service to humanity’; and ‘alignment with one’s unique life purpose’;

 - Ayurvedic (the ‘science of life’) self-care practices for balance, vitality and empowerment;

 - peri-menopause and menopause, the challenges and the self care practices to achieve balance and to tap into the power of this significant life stage;

 - evolutionary astrology for the current astrological events and the challenges and opportunities they present to us individually and collectively;

-- and ongoing inquiry into the psychology and healing through the Hindu Tantric Goddesses archetypes.
+- and ongoing inquiry into the psychology and healing through the Tantric Wisdom Goddess/God archetypes.